Lightning-AI/pytorch-lightning/docs/source-app/levels/basic/index.rst

 ############
 Basic skills
 ############
-Learn to run python code on the cloud and build workflows (Lightning Apps).
+Learn to package your code into Lightning components and assemble them into full stack AI Lightning apps.

 Every new user should start here.

 .. join_slack::
    :align: left